 1. A MSGin5G Group is created by following group management SEAL service procedures as specified in 3GPP TS 23.434 [5].

-2. The group consists of different types of UEs i.e. MSGin5G UE, Legacy 3GPP UE and Non-3GPP UE, they may receive group message from one AS.
+2. The group consists of different types of UEs i.e. MSGin5G UE, Legacy 3GPP UE and Non-3GPP UE, they may receive group message from one Application Server.

-3. UEs types in the group are available in the MSGin5G Server.

-Figure 8.6.4.3-1: Group messaging in MSGin5G service
+Figure 8.7.4.3-1: Group messaging in MSGin5G service

 1. The Application Server sends a message to a group as specified in clause 8.3.2.

-2. The MSGin5G server sends the message to all participants of the group based on UE types (determined by service ID) as follows:

-a) if the target UE supports MSGin5G client, the MSGin5G server sends the message as specified in clause 8.3.3 with following clarification:
+2 Upon receiving the MSGin5G message request, if the AS is authorized to send the group message, the MSGin5G server resolves the group ID to determine the members of that group, based on the information from the group management server specified in 3GPP TS 23.434 [5].

-i) The MSGin5G Message Request includes Originating MSGin5G Service ID, Recipient Group ID, Recipient MSGin5G Service ID, Message ID, Payload information elements from Table 8.3.3-1.
+3. The MSGin5G Server sends the message to all participants of the group based on UE Service ID.
+The MSGin5G Message Request includes Originating AS Service ID, Recipient Group ID, Recipient UE Service ID, Message ID, Payload information elements from Table 8.3.3-1.
 The MSGin5G Message Request may include Delivery Status Required, Application ID and Priority Type information elements from Table 8.3.3-1.
+The MSGin5G Server routes, using the procedures in clause 8.7.2, the message to:

+a) the MSGin5G UE,

-b) if the target UE is Legacy 3GPP UE, the MSGin5G server sends the message as specified in clause 8.6.2.
+b) the Legacy 3GPP UE,

-c) if the target UE supports Non-3GPP message client, the MSGin5G server sends the message as specified in clause 8.6.3.
+c) the Non-3GPP UE.

-NOTE: Steps 2 a), 2 b) and 2 c) can happen in parallel and in any order.
+NOTE: Steps 3 a), 3 b) and 3 c) can happen in parallel and in any order.

-3. Upon receiving the group message, if delivery status is requested and if supported by target message client, the MSGin5G client or Legacy 3GPP UE or Non-3GPP message client sends the delivery status message to originator Application Server.
+4. Upon receiving the group message, if message delivery status report is requested and if supported by target message client, the MSGin5G Client or Legacy 3GPP UE or Non-3GPP message client sends the message delivery status report to originator Application Server as specified in clause 8.3.4 and 8.3.5.

 8.7.5 Message delivery between MSGin5G UEs in different PLMNs